GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 Check this page often to learn about changes to the Chrome extensions platform, its documentation, and related policy or other changes.
 You'll find other notices posted on the [Extensions Google Group](https://groups.google.com/a/chromium.org/g/chromium-extensions).
 The [Extensions News](/tags/extensions-news/) tag lists articles about many of the topics listed here.
 (It even has [an RSS feed](/feeds/extensions-news.xml).)

-### New extension service worker section
+### New extension service worker tutorial and help

 <p class="color-secondary-text type--caption">Posted on <time>May 3, 2023</time></p>

 Extension service workers aren't exactly like web services workers; they're more.
 In addition to web service worker features, they intercept events from extension APIs, and they're available as soon as their loaded.
+A [new tutorial](/docs/extensions/mv3/getstarted/tut-quick-reference/) gives you basics for registering, debugging, and more.
 Our new [Service workers](/docs/extensions/mv3/service_workers/) desribes these details.
 We'll be expanding this section in the coming months.

 ### More troubleshooting tips for Web Store violations